 So here it is…

-Developing a close-knit relationship with your kid to create a childhood filled with happiness is one of the most important keys to raising happy and outstanding kids.
+Developing a close parent-child relationship with your kid to create a childhood filled with happiness is one of the most important keys to raising happy and outstanding kids.

 2. Master and Teach Emotional Regulation